readthedocs/blog/moss-final-report.rst

 In extending Read the Docs,
 we have mostly failed.
-We broke Pydoc out into it's own project, which means that little of the work has been contributed back to Read the Docs code itself.
+We broke Pydoc out into it's own project, in order to make it much easier to contribute to.
+**This means that little of the work has been contributed back to Read the Docs code itself.**
 However,
 we have done a lot of work around building extensions to Sphinx.
-This is work that is more widely applicable to any Sphinx user, which is more useful in general for the programming community as a whole.
+This is work that is more widely applicable to any Sphinx user, which is more useful in general for the Python and programming community as a whole.

+**Creating open source software and not telling people about it is not inherently valuable.**
+We did work on the major aspects of the grant, but we didn't have the energy or focus to actually spend time marketing the new tools we have created.
+Originally when we took the grant, we thought it would be part of Read the Docs, and so would naturally get exposure that way.
+Once the site was split out as a separate instance, it become necessary to market that, along with all the other work we were already doing.

+One of the things that we've struggled with in funding and sustainability is the fact that we are a service.
+**We felt that we needed to ask MOSS for money to complete specific, actionable features.**
+What we really need is funding for operating the service (wearing a pager), supporting our users (responding to issues on GitHub), helping mentor new contributors (reviewing Pull Requests), and other activities that don't have a flashy outcome.

+**I think that one thing that would help here is an explicit MOSS track that covers services or sustaining maintenance.**
+A lot of funding is geared towards new development and R&D, and there needs to be more money out there for simply keeping things going.
+That would have been the most valuable money that we could have taken, and in the end, building out new capacity ended up effectively being more of a distraction from our core project goals.

 We also spent a good deal of time creating our own API theme: https://github.com/rtfd/apitheme.
 We realized part of the way through development that we should focus on getting the basic project done,